cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ## Retention policies

-Cloud Native PostgreSQL can manage the automated deletion of backup files from the backup object store, using **retention policies** based on recovery window.
+CloudNativePG can manage the automated deletion of backup files from the backup object store, using **retention policies** based on recovery window.

 Internally, the retention policy feature uses `barman-cloud-backup-delete`